hoprnet/hoprnet/docs/hopr-documentation/docs/node/network-registry-tutorial.md

 Participants of the Monte Rosa release will be rewarded depending on their uptime.
 The more active and available your node is, the higher you will score.
 Your uptime (and score) will be measured through pings sent out by five nodes controlled by HOPR.

-These five nodes will ping each node on the network registry at randomised intervals throughout the day and record whether or not the node received the ping and the latency of the ping.
+These five nodes will ping each node on the network registry at randomised intervals throughout the day and record whether or not the ping was received and its latency if received.
 This is publicly viewable at [network.hoprnet.org](https://network.hoprnet.org/).

+**Note:** Your node will not be visible until it has been pinged.
+This can take up to two hours after you have opened your first payment channel.
+You should go through the [hopr-admin tutorial](using-hopr-admin) to open a payment channel and test the new release.
+Don't worry too much if your node is not immediately visible on the dashboard.

-You can use this site to search your peerID (or any peerID on the network) and view their availability, average latency and total pings received.
-These metrics will be used to give each node its score and at the end of the initial release, rewards will be distributed as follows:
+Once your node is pinged, you can use the [dashboard](https://network.hoprnet.org/) to search your peerID (or any peerID on the network) and view its availability, average latency, and total pings received.
+HOPR will use these metrics to give each node a score, and at the end of the initial release, rewards will be distributed as follows:

 - Top 25% receive a diamond NFT
 - 25-50% receive a gold NFT